SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 • Superannuation Industry (Supervision) Regulations 1994 (Cth) (SISR)

-SISA and SISR can be interpreted so that SMSFs are not allowed to have non-lapsing binding death benefit nominations.
-This is not the case after Hill v Zuda.
+SISA and SISR can be interpreted so that SMSFs cannot have non-lapsing binding death benefit nominations.
+However, this was not the case after Hill v Zuda.

 Consider the case of Hill v Zuda Pty Ltd [2021] WASCA 59.